The crypto derivatives market is growing rapidly, and in the last couple of months, it has gone past the size of the spot market.

 And, driving this change in the market are the newly-launched crypto derivatives exchange platforms with their unique contracts and higher leverage offerings.

-This article will review two such platforms, Binance, ranked no.1 in the list of top cryptocurrency derivatives exchanges based on trading volume.
+This article will compare two such platforms, Binance, ranked no.1 in the list of top cryptocurrency derivatives exchanges based on trading volume.
 The other one is Bybit- which has surprised everyone with its growth and is currently ranked fourth.

-Bybit vs. Binance: A Comprehensive Comparison
+Bybit vs. Binance: 2021 Comparison Overview

 Introduction: Bybit vs. Binance

 Bybit is a crypto-derivative exchange platform that was founded in March 2018 and is based in Singapore.
 It is one of the fastest-growing crypto derivatives platforms in the market, with over 1.2 million registered users.

 It offers trading in only perpetual futures contracts and allows taking a leveraged position of up to 100X.